Personal Injury Statute of Limitations in Georgia

 Minor (Under 18)

-In cases where a plaintiff was under 18 at the time of the injury, the statute of limitations may be paused until the plaintiff reaches 18.
-Once they reach this age, their statute of limitations clock starts ticking, giving them two full years within which they can file a claim.
+In cases where a plaintiff was under 18 at the time of the injury, the Personal Injury Statute of Limitations may be paused, or “tolled,” until the plaintiff reaches the age of 18.
+Once they turn 18, the Personal Injury Statute of Limitations clock begins, giving them two full years to file a claim.

 How Thompson Law Can Help

-Thompson Law can assist clients like you in understanding the statute of limitations for your case.
-We can also help ensure that your claim is filed correctly and in a timely fashion.
-Our firm has the knowledge necessary to help you manage complex cases, identify potential exceptions to the statute of limitations, and secure maximum compensation when you file.
+Thompson Law can assist clients like you in fully understanding the Personal Injury Statute of Limitations that applies to your case.
+We ensure your claim is filed accurately and on time, helping you avoid delays or costly mistakes.
+With deep knowledge of the law, we’re equipped to manage complex cases, identify any exceptions to the Personal Injury Statute of Limitations, and work to secure the maximum compensation you deserve.

 Our experience in Georgia personal injury cases helps us ensure our clients’ rights are protected.
 We’ve recovered over $1.9 billion for our clients across dozens of unique personal injury cases.
 And, thanks to our contingency fee model, you don’t pay for our services unless we win money for you.